GeekWil/JavaScript-Algorithms-and-Data-Structures/README.md

 # FreeCodeCamp
-Javascript final project on FreeCodeCamp
+Javascript - Algorithms and Data Structure final project on FreeCodeCamp